Field Day Games, Activities, and Themes: How to Plan the Perfect School Field Day

 9- Fill-er-up

-Equipment: Large & Small Buckets, Cups, Polyspots.
-Description: In relay lines, students take turns dipping a cup (with holes in it) and running it to a small bucket to fill it up.
-The first team to fill up the bucket to the top wins.
+Description: Students line up in relay lines and take turns dipping a cup (with small holes in the bottom) into a large water source, then running it to a smaller bucket to fill it up.
+The first team to fill their bucket to the top wins.
+The leaky cup is the key detail here — it adds urgency and keeps students running fast.

 10- Little Squirt